Zaven-bot/sre-app/README.md

-# 🚀 SRE/DevOps Learning Project
+# SRE - DevOps Learning Project

-> **A hands-on, production-ready application to master SRE and DevOps skills**
+> **Production-ready infrastructure to review SRE and DevOps skills**

-This project provides a complete learning environment covering all essential SRE/DevOps technologies through a real-world application that you can run locally, deploy to Kubernetes, and scale to the cloud.
+I used this project to review SRE/DevOps technologies I've used in professional production settings that I wanted to get a deeper understanding of.
+I've ran these technologies locally, deployed to Kubernetes, and scale to the cloud.

-## 🎯 What You'll Learn
+## Highlighted Skills:

-✅ **Linux & Shell Scripting** - Daily bread of SRE
+✅ **Linux & Shell Scripting** - Automated deployment
 ✅ **Git + CI/CD** - GitHub Actions, automated pipelines
 ✅ **Containers** - Docker → Kubernetes orchestration
 ✅ **Cloud Basics** - AWS infrastructure with Terraform